Arjun-G-Ravi/AI-Notes/02_Deep Learning/02_Deep Learning terminologies/03_Advanced_improvements_to_NN.md

 # Gradient Descent with momentum
 The basic idea is to `compute an exponentially weighted average of your gradients, and then use that gradient to update your weights`.

-This is helpful if the gradient has to go slow in one direction and fast in the other, as it creates a kind of "momentum" from the previous weight update.
-So, we can use a larger lr, and be fine with it.
-It can be seen in the diagram below.
+- This is helpful if the gradient has to go slow in one direction and fast in the other, as it creates a kind of "momentum" from the previous weight update.
+- We can use a larger lr, and converge faster.
+- May help avoid local minimas
+- Makes the choice of lr obselete.
+- Loss may go up and down, during training

+For momentum, the weight gets updated as:

+    w(t) -> w(t-1) - dJ_dw(t)*lr + alpha * w(t-1)

 ![Alt text](<Screenshot from 2023-10-12 21-11-00.png>)